• Jump to main content

 What exactly does a powerful quantum computer do?

-A traditional computer does calculations using bits with values of either 0 or 1.
-By contrast, a quantum computer applies the laws of quantum mechanics, which is the theory of physics that details the way of the world at its tiniest level.
+A conventional computer processes information using bits, which can only be 0 or 1.
+By contrast, a quantum computer harnesses the laws of quantum mechanics, a branch of physics that explains how the universe behaves at the smallest scales.

-A quantum computer does not calculate using bits but with quantum bits, also known as qubits.
-The additional feature of Qubits is that they can simultaneously have the values 0 and 1.
-This feature allows quantum computers to solve certain problems a lot faster than conventional computers, opening up many opportunities.
-For instance, developing a new drug much faster or doing fundamental research.
-However, it also means that this feature allows for much of our current cryptography to be deciphered much more easily.
+A quantum computer does not calculate using bits but quantum bits, also known as qubits.
+The unique feature of qubits is that they can simultaneously hold the values 0 and 1.
+This capability enables quantum computers to solve certain problems much faster than conventional computers, opening up many opportunities.
+For instance, it can accelerate drug development or facilitate fundamental research.
+Moreover, it means that much of our current cryptography could be deciphered much more easily.

 A powerful quantum computer will break cryptography

-Experts estimate that between 2030 and 2050, a quantum computer will become available that can either crack or debilitate the most widely used forms of cryptography.
-The threat will initially primarily come from so-called state-level actors (national governments).
-Confidentiality – meaning only authorised people can access information – is not the only aspect at risk.
-The integrity and reliability of processes, data and information are equally at stake.
+Experts estimate that between 2030 and 2050, a quantum computer will become available that can either crack or weaken the most widely used forms of cryptography.
+The threat will initially mainly come from so-called state-level actors (national governments).
+Confidentiality (meaning only authorised people can access information) is not the only aspect at risk.
+The integrity and reliability of processes, data, and information are equally at stake.

-One threat which is already in play today is that of malicious actors stealing data to decipher it with the quantum computer in the future.
-We call this risk the ‘Store Now, Decrypt Later. ‘ And, a little further down the line, but certainly no less significant, authentication and authorisation will also be at risk.
+One threat already present today is the risk of malicious actors stealing data to have it deciphered by a quantum computer in the future.
+We refer to this danger as the ‘Store Now, Decrypt Later’ threat.
+Furthermore, in the not-too-distant future, authentication and authorisation will also be vulnerable.

 This field is for validation purposes and should be left unchanged.